Your Ad Here

 Pontoons need periodic maintenance in salt water due to corrosion.
 If a pontoon began leaking, it needed to pumped out, raised out of the water, patched and welded, to regain water tightness.

-Some designs of pontoons could be loaded with a certain amount of water, to bring the transfer bridge "down" to the appropriate level to meet the incoming carfloat.
+Some designs of pontoons had pumps which would either load or empty the pontoon with a certain amount of water, to bring the transfer bridge "down" or "up" to the appropriate level to meet the incoming carfloat.
 This design is not known to be used in New York Harbor area.

 Property Map Legend The following legend denotes the different types of structures found on the G. W. Bromley Property Maps.